tomalf2/tomalf2.github.io/_pages/about.md

 # 👨‍🏫 Teaching

 - Python programming in the Bioinformatics for Computational Genomics master degree programme
-- C and Matlab programming in Mechanical Engineering bachelor degree program
+- C and Matlab programming in Mechanical Engineering bachelor degree programme